Force Control | An Adaptive Method of Robotic Navigation

 What is Force Control?

-Monitoring these various forces produces vital information for use in the manufacturing process.
+Monitoring these forces produces vital information for use in the manufacturing process.

 There are two systems for monitoring forces on the robot:

-The sensor works by monitoring the force vector in the desired direction and sends a signal that the robot uses to adjust the servo motors to any environmental changes.
-These developments can be shown graphically as feedback for a better understanding of what the arm is experiencing during each cycle.
+The sensor works by monitoring the force vector in the desired direction and sends a feedback signal to the robot.
+This information is used to adjust the servo motors to any environmental changes.
+These developments can be displayed and graphed over time for a better understanding of what the arm is experiencing during each cycle.

 Common Applications of Force Control